-- women, children, young people and families experiencing family violence - perpetrators of family violence - families in need of support with the care, development and well-being of children.
+- women, children, young people and families experiencing family violence - perpetrators of family violence - families in need of support with the care, development, and well-being of children.

-This will be achieved by drawing on the expertise of CSOs, Aboriginal services and DHHS and their deep connections with people in local areas, and bringing together workers from organisations that currently:
+This will be achieved by drawing on the expertise of CSOs, Aboriginal services and DFFH and their deep connections with people in local areas, and bringing together workers from organisations that currently:

-- receive police referrals for women and children who are victims of family violence - receive police referrals for perpetrators of family violence (known as 'Enhanced Intake Services') - receive child wellbeing referrals - provide the Child FIRST service - deliver other relevant services as appropriate, such as those delivered by Aboriginal services
+- receive police referrals for women and children who are victims of family violence - receive police referrals for perpetrators of family violence (known as 'Enhanced Intake Services') - receive child wellbeing referrals - provide the Child FIRST service - deliver other relevant services as appropriate, such as those delivered by Aboriginal services time.
+The primary access point is in Broadmeadows with two access points being planned in high demand areas across the Hume Moreland catchment.

-The Orange Door team will include a mix of staff employed by FSV and staff employed by CSOs, Aboriginal services and DHHS.
-For each launch site the size of the team will vary to reflect the local resources.
+The Orange Door team will include a mix of staff employed by FSV and staff employed by CSOs, Aboriginal services and DFFH.
+For each launch site the size of the team will vary to reflect the local needs and available resources.
+The Hume Moreland Orange Door is currently characterised as a medium sized team with around 90 full time effective positions.
+This is anticipated to grow over